ShulzhenkoPetr/Modal_Challenge/README.md

 * Use this approach to give the labels to unlabeled data

-> Finally, train model on whole data.
+> Finally, use FAISS for images classification.

 ``References:``
 1. https://thetisdev.hashnode.dev/building-an-image-search-engine-with-python-and-faiss